 - Completion of training program does not certify student to the Registry.
 Successful completion of the training program will make student eligible to take the Nurse Aide Competency Evaluation.

 - Competency evaluation (written/oral and skills) will be performed by testing company Prometric.

 - Whether application, testing fee, and retest fee is responsibility of student or the school (i.e., is the initial testing fee and/or retesting fee included with tuition or provided by program?
 Will school or student submit application to Prometric?)

 - A student has 3 opportunities within 12 months to pass both portions of the exam.
 Specify whether tuition includes cost of retest (if required).

 - If retest is required, student is only required to retake the portion (written/oral or skills) that they failed.
-The cost of each portion must be included.
+The cost of retest must be included.

 - If student does not pass the competency evaluation after 3 attempts, student must retrain (take complete course again)

 - Address what (if any) additional instruction will be provided for students who do not successfully complete the competency exam.

 - If test (or retest) fee is not provided by school, the policy must include the current fees charged by Prometric.